calvinrzachman/bolts/04-onion-routing.md

       - MUST use that `blinding_point` as the blinding point for decryption.
     - Otherwise:
       - MUST return an error if `current_blinding_point` is not present.
-      - MUST use that `current_blinding_point` as the blinding point for decrypion.
+      - MUST use that `current_blinding_point` as the blinding point for decryption.
       - SHOULD add a random delay before returning errors.
     - MUST return an error if `encrypted_recipient_data` does not decrypt using the blinding point as described in [Route Blinding](#route-blinding).